unytics/catalog_builder/README.md

 ### 3.2 Create your first documentation configuration 👨‍💻

-To get started, let's download a catalog configuration example and play with it.
-The following command will download the [`catalogs/bigquery_public_data`](https://github.com/unytics/catalog_builder/tree/main/catalogs/bigquery_public_data) folder on your laptop.

 ``` sh
 catalog download bigquery_public_data
 ```

+To get started, let's download  a catalog configuration example from the GitHub repo and play with it.
+The above command will download the [`catalogs/bigquery_public_data`](https://github.com/unytics/catalog_builder/tree/main/catalogs/bigquery_public_data) folder on your laptop.

 > You will find in the folder:
 >